SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-How to deal with Dynamic and PhysBones that exist on the humanoid armature.
+How to deal with PhysBones that exist on the humanoid armature.

 ######